AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-merge-policies.md

 ## Merge Policy using API

-1. Open Postman , Authenticate if you are not authenticated already.
+1. Open [!DNL Postman], Authenticate if you are not authenticated already.
 1. In Platform collection , Go to Profile and select **Create Merge Policy**
 1. Verify URL